Warning: This is not your parents’ French!

 Learn the “proper” language first

 Teachers have a point.
 You’ll always have time to learn not only anglicisms, but how French is spoken colloquially.
 Start out with what you know is correct, and when you’re confident in this, you can move on to “street” French.
+You can learn more about both proper and colloquial language by browsing the FluentU French library.

 Know that in informal settings, English words are acceptable and common